clemsonciti/palmetto-documentation/docs/owner.md

 cd /zfs/my_storage
 ~~~

+Make sure to [run the `checkzfs` script](https://www.palmetto.clemson.edu/palmetto/faq/common/#i-bought-storage-on-palmetto-how-do-i-check-how-much-of-it-i-am-currently-using) from time to time, to make sure that you don't run over 90% of your disk usage.
+Otherwise, the file system might start having problems backing up your data.

 If you bought priority access to compute nodes on Palmetto, we will create a special queue for you and your group.
 To submit a job into your queue, you can use the `-q` flag in `qsub`.
 For example, if your queue is called `my_queue`, an interactive job can be started by

 ~~~